FChinembiri24/Hurukuro/README.md

 # Hurukuro

-A flutter chat and project management application with firestore used for the database and authentication.
+A flutter chat and project management application with firestore for the database and authentication.
+Built By Frank Chinembiri

 ## AMOUR